World No Tobacco Day – stopping smoking during the coronavirus outbreak

 The CHRE has been working with Priory Group since 2019 to support all willing smoker patients in their quitting journey.
 During these unprecedented and challenging times, Priory staff members have been provided with infographics as an aide memoire, to support patients during their busy work schedule.
 CHRE has also started 7 days a week telephone advice line for all Priory staff members to discuss issues around the smoke-free policy.

-For clinicians looking for information on supporting their patients quit smoking, Dr Patwardhan’s blog on Royal Society of Public Health (RSPH) has practice-friendly infographics for you to use.
+For clinicians looking for information on supporting their patients to quit smoking, Dr Patwardhan and Dr Driscoll’s article in the eCancer journal has practice-friendly infographics for you to use.

 Within the community, there is both national and local support available for people looking to quit smoking, including the NHS smokefree website, which can provide advice, guidance, and access to safer nicotine products like nicotine gums or e-cigarettes if appropriate.